 Oh my gosh, did you print it out and frame it?
 I would.

-I didn't print it and frame it but I screenshotted it and I sent it, I texted it to my husband, look at that and it's just like–I got emotional.
-I’m getting emotional now because it was like so much hard work you know.
+I didn't print it and frame it but I screenshotted it and I sent it, I texted it to my husband, look at that and it's just–I got emotional.
+I’m getting emotional now because it was so much hard work you know.

 But it paid off, you did it!
 You did that, that’s incredible.

 And when people see that they’re more prone to go with me and hire me because they see what I've done.
 And I have people telling me, “you're my inspiration because I want to have $1,000,000 next to my name, I want to do what you did”.
 And it can happen for anyone and everyone and I want to keep going and hit $5 million on there, hit $10 million on there.
 But you know, you just don't stop.

 One last thing, do you have a quote that inspires you or any like quote or saying you have hanging up on your wall or like a favorite quote?